ClintKan/ecommerce_terraform_deployment/README.md

      - **Init, Plan, and Apply**: These were all Terraform extrapolated commands incorporated into the Jenkins' CI/CD pipeline.
 They ensured the 		infrastructure was built according to the defined specifications of the Terraform ".tf" files.

 4. **Scripting for Automation**:
-   - Created user data scripts that configure the frontend and backend EC2 instances during their creation.
+   - Created user data scripts (located in the Scripts folder) to automate the manual steps that were done in Step 1 to configure and prepare the frontend and backend EC2 instances during their creation.
 This automation streamlines the deployment process by automatically installing dependencies and configuring environment settings.

 5. **Environment Variable Management**:
    - Used Jenkins Secret Manager to handle sensitive information, such as AWS credentials, ensuring security and compliance.

 6. **Monitoring Setup**:
-   - Deployed an additional EC2 instance for monitoring purposes to track the health and performance of the deployed resources.
+   - Deployed an additional EC2 instance in the default VPC for monitoring purposes to track the health and performance of the deployed resources in the custom VPC named _**wl5vpc**_.

 7. **Documentation**:
    - Created a comprehensive README file documenting the process, challenges faced, and potential optimizations for future iterations.

-## System Design Diagram
-*Insert System Design Diagram here*

 ## Issues/Troubleshooting
 - **Instance Configuration Issues**: Initially faced challenges with incorrect security group settings that prevented communication between the frontend and backend EC2s.
 This was resolved by correctly configuring the security groups to allow necessary traffic.